ece4078dev/ECE4078_Lab_2025/Week07-08/M3_marking.md

 10. If you are performing semi-automatic navigation (Level 1), the waypoints you can provide are x,y coordinates.
 You can't specify driving instructions, such as distance / time to drive, or turning angles

 11. The robot must start at the origin (0,0,0).
 You can't teleoperate or manually place the robot next to the first target when starting the navigation.

+12. **[New]** You are only allowed one ground truth map within your folder during the demo, If you want to switch levels, you must inform a TA, and if the map needs to be swapped between levels, you must show proof that the current map inside the folder is correct (e.g opening the file and showing it's contents)

 ### Level 1: Semi-auto navigation using waypoints
 To attempt Level 1, the locations of all the objects in the arena will be given to you in the full groundtruth map.
 The search order of the target fruits is given in the shopping list.